timescale/docs/mst/vpc-peering/vpc-peering-aws-transit.md

 1. Type the ID of the transit gateway of AWS in `Transit Gateway ID`.

-1. Type the IP range in `Network cidrs` field.
+1. Type the IP range in the `Network cidrs` field.

     While a Transit Gateway has a route table of its own, and by default routes traffic to each attached network directly to attached VPCs or indirectly